SushilMallRC/github-add-in/README.md

-# Github add-in for RingCentral app
+# Github add-in for RingCentral apps

 ## Use